-Hanneke van Ryswyk is a Welsh Dutch artist living in Blackwater, Wexford.
+Hanneke van Ryswyk is a Welsh Dutch visual artist living in Blackwater, Wexford.

-Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit at the RHA annual exhibition for five consecutive years.
-Hanneke has been selected for exhibitions in London, Melbourne, VISUAL - Carlow, The Model - Sligo, The Lavit Gallery - Cork and Terra Nostra, curated by Karla Sanchez, Wexford County Council.
+Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit at the Royal Hibernian Academy [RHA] Annual Exhibition for five consecutive years.
+Hanneke has been selected for exhibitions in London, Oxford, Melbourne, VISUAL - Carlow, The Model - Sligo, The Lavit Gallery - Cork and Terra Nostra, curated by Karla Sanchez, Wexford County Council.

 She has been awarded residencies at Cill Rialaig, The Tyrone Guthrie Centre, Kultivera, Tranås, Sweden and has been awarded Visual Arts Bursaries by ArtLinks in 2014 and 2019.
-A number of paintings by Hanneke van Ryswyk can be found in the Office of Public Works collection and in private collections in Ireland, United States, United Kingdom, Australia and the Netherlands.
+Paintings by Hanneke van Ryswyk can be found in the Office of Public Works Collection, Wexford County Council Collection and in private collections in Ireland, United States, United Kingdom, Australia and the Netherlands.

 Hanneke's ongoing body of work in painting explores the natural world, its vulnerability, its beauty and the effects of extreme weather on land and sea.
 She paints imagined lands and seas, with an abstracted aesthetic and sensitivity.
 The artist works in a series of layers responding to each as they evolve, her process is intuitive and considered.
 Van Ryswyk depicts the displacement of land, rising waters, storms, coastal erosion, disappearing islands and melting glaciers due to human activity.
 Living on the Irish coast allows her to witness first hand the effects and vulnerabilities climate change is having on our coastline.